-- 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 Some Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
+Some Contributing to inclusion and equality.
 Some Enhancing the quality of life and well-being.
 Some Respecting, protecting and promoting human rights.
-Not applicable Respecting, consulting and involving indigenous peoples and local communities.
-Not applicable Achieving gender equality.
-Some Some Ensuring growth, employment, income and livelihoods.
-Promoting economic investment and quality tourism.
+Some Respecting, consulting and involving indigenous peoples and local communities.
+Some Achieving gender equality.
+Some Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
 Some Strengthening capacity-building, innovation and local entrepreneurship.
 Some Ensuring conflict prevention.
-Not applicable Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
-Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+Some Protecting heritage during conflict.
+Some Promoting conflict resolution.
+Some Contributing to post-conflict recovery.
+Some Other (please specify).
+Some If 'Other' applies, please specify

-- 5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
+5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

+5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):